-March 20, 1826 Pre-trial Examination of "Joseph Smith the Glass looker" before Albert Neely, Justice of the Peace, Bainbridge, Cheanago County, New York.
+March 20, 1826 Pre-trial Examination of "Joseph Smith the Glass looker" before Albert Neely, Justice of the Peace, Bainbridge, Chenango County, New York.
 Below is the first publication of pages from the Docket Book of Justice Albert Neely.

 Warrant issued upon written complaint upon oath of Peter G. Bridgeman, who informed that one Joseph Smith of Bainbridge was a disorderly person and an impostor.

 Prisoner [Joseph Smith Jr.] brought before Court March 20, 1826.
 Prisoner examined: says that he came from the town of Palmyra, and had been at the house of Josiah Stowel[l] in Bainbridge most of time since; had small part of time been employed in looking for mines, but the major part had been employed by said Stowel[l] on his farm, and going to school.
 That he had a certain stone which he had occasionally looked at to determine where hidden treasures in the bowels of the earth were; that he professed to tell in this manner where gold mines were a distance under ground, and had looked for Mr. Stowel[l] several times, and had informed him where he could find these treasures, and Mr. Stowel[l] had been engaged in digging for them.
 That at Palmyra he pretended to tell by looking at this stone where coined money was buried in Pennsylvania, and while at Palmyra had frequently ascertained in that way where lost property was of various kinds; that he had occasionally been in the habit of looking through this stone to find lost property for three years, but of late had pretty much given it up on account of its injuring his health, especially his eyes, making them sore; that he did not solicit business of this kind, and had always rather declined having anything to do with this business.